Film Photography News — November 2023 Recap

 Windows to the Soul — a photo essay by shom from his walks around New Orleans.

-How to Choose Black and White Film for Photography — black and white film is not just the looks; choosing it is more like choosing your digital camera’s sensor than a preset.
+How to Choose Black and White Film for Photography — black-and-white film is not just the looks; choosing it is more like choosing your digital camera’s sensor than a preset.

 Kodak Gold vs. ColorPlus — don’t believe the reviews!
 Daren and I compared these films side-by-side in the real world with tons of control over exposure and digitization — we found a lot less difference between these stocks than we’ve been led on.